erikhyrkas/snakes/training_data/llama-stories_7.md

 And then, without warning, she spoke up, her voice barely above a whisper.
 "We did it."

 I turned to face her, a smile spreading across my face.
 We had taken our first step into freedom – and who knew where it would lead us?<end>
-Prompt: Write a story about a young man named Jax who lives on a space station where he's been caught hacking into the mainframe.
+Write a story about a young man named Jax who lives on a space station where he's been caught hacking into the mainframe.
 After being put on notice that he'll be sent to re-education, Jax decides to make a break for it by hijacking an old freighter ship in the docking bay and attempting to escape the station with Mother, the AI, hot on his heels.<start>As I floated through the cramped corridors of the space station, the hiss of life support systems and the hum of engines provided a constant background noise.
 My feet seemed to move on autopilot, guiding me towards the one place I knew I shouldn't be: the docking bay.

 My name is Jax, and I'd been living on the station for months, working odd jobs to make ends meet.
 It wasn't a bad life, but it was far from perfect either.
 The station's AI, Mother, controlled everything with an iron fist, and her definition of "perfect" didn't always align with mine.